mluo24/msa-benchmark/README.md

     * MAFFT
     * TODO: writeup the rest of the algorithm download

+    MUSCLE: Download the code from the following github repo: https://github.com/rcedgar/muscle.
+Go into the src directory and run make.
+There should be an executable file that will be generated inside of the Darwin folder called Muscle.
+Please make sure to have gcc installed as well so that the executable file can be run from our program.
+If it is not installed already, that can be done using brew install gcc@11

 3. Run (script) ...

 TODO: finish steps for reproducing results